 But of course, it’s all in the name of fun.
 And nobody can deny that 4DX is loads of fun.
 It’s a unique cinema experience unlike any other.
 Or at least, it’s a very cool idea.

 Yes, definitely.
 At least once.
 You’ll never again get a chance to experience a movie like this in this way.
-4DX is not the way I’d choose to watch every movie.
+4DX is not the way I’d choose to watch every movie (but it works great for Star Wars: The Force Awakens).
 I can see it becoming annoying very quickly.
 However, it is worth seeing some of the bigger blockbusters this way.
 I mean what are popcorn movies for anyway?
 They’re made to be a fun cinema experience and 4DX really forces an active viewer experience.

 Also, at R150, it isn’t easy to justify seeing a movie every week.
 That’s quite a hefty price to pay when you consider that the Blu-ray home release might cost you around the same amount.
 R150 is a lot of money for most people and I can imagine this is probably the most expensive cinema ticket in the country at the moment.
 That’s also excluding the additional 3D glasses you have to purchase, the cost of popcorn and cooldrink, your parking ticket and traveling costs.
 Taking the family along could leave a huge dent in your wallet.